vidit-jain/Concurrency/README.md

 ## Question 3
 Creation of a multithreaded server which can be accessed by clients concurrently, connected using networking.
-Server makes use of a thread-pool, and ensures updates to the information are done in a threadsafe way.
+Server makes use of a thread-pool, and ensures changes made by clients to the information are done in a threadsafe way.